SrishtiC99/subscribers-notification-system/README.md

 > receive the notification on their preferred options (email/phone/telegram)

 **Tech Stacks:**
-> `Maven Build System` `Spring boot Framework` `postgresSQL DB`
+> `Maven Build System` `Spring boot Framework` `JWT Authentication` `postgresSQL DB` `Kafka Broker`

 ### Discovery Server
-hosting all the services
+Spring Eureka server is used for service registry by which the API gateway would discover the network information of other services.

+### API Gateway
+Spring Cloud gateway is used for validating the api requests and directing it to the correct service.

 ### Auth Service
-- New User Registration, User Authentication, Returning custom exception in case of failure
+- New User Registration, User Authentication, JWT Token Validation

+### Template Service
+- Create/Delete/Get a Template
+- Add/Remove list of Subscribers to a template
+- Realtime event driven update through kafka to subscriber-service after adding/removing subscribers to a template

+### Subscriber Service
+- Create/Update/Get/Delete a Subscriber

+### Notification Service
+- Sending notification to all the subscribers of a template through Kafka